Canon T5i vs Pentax KP

-The KP is a recent model that features in the current product line-up of Pentax.
-In contrast, the T5i has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Both the T5i and the KP have been discontinued, but can regularly be found used on ebay.
+The T5i was replaced by the Canon T6i, while the KP does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what conclusions can be drawn?
 Is the Canon T5i better than the Pentax KP or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.